stagemteam/zf-skeleton/README.md

-# ZendSkeletonApplication
+# Stagem Skeleton Application

 ## Introduction

 This is a skeleton application using the Zend Framework MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework.
+This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework and StageM ecosystem.

 ## Installation using Composer